pact-foundation/docs.pact.io/website/docs/pact_broker/advanced_topics/wip_pacts.md

 ## Technical details

 To enable the WIP pacts feature, you need to set the `includeWipPactsSince` field to the date from which you want to start using this feature. eg `"2020-10-31"`.
 The date is required so that you don't suddenly start verifying 100 past feature pacts in your build all of a sudden.
+You also need to set a `provider version tag`  as this is used in the pending calculations.
+The provider version tag is recommended to be the name of the git branch for this to work correctly.

 The logic for what constitutes a WIP pact is actually quite complex!
 To make it work as a human would intuitively expect involves many rules.
 It might be easiest to explain how the pacts are selected by stepping through it procedurally as the code does.